graeme-a-stewart/cpp-concurrency/doc/XY-TBBGraphsExercise.md

 available to us in which there might be a fooble.

-- Foobles are slow moving and the expected signal from a fooble is a large energy spike in a cluster of pixels, that should last for 5 seconds.
+- Foobles are slow moving and the expected signal from a fooble is a large energy spike in a cluster of pixels, that should last for at least 5 frames.

 ![The Fooble Detector](https://graemes.web.cern.ch/graemes/teaching/gridka/fooble-sketch.png)